hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 ## Symbol Tables and Sets
 - It is annoying that sets and symbol tables cannot share their implementation in some way without overhead.
-The central question here is realy whether to implement a set of KEyValuePairs, or a separate Symbol table that do not construct new objects.
+The central question here is really whether to implement a set of KEyValuePairs, or a separate Symbol table that do not construct new objects.

 ## Hash codes
 Algorithms that use hash codes need to check that they work when there are collisions.
 (I have not :/) Since collisions are rare, unit tests with small number of elements will not test this code.
 I discovered a mystifying bug that would only manifest if I ran three specific tests together.
-Turns out in that case the hashcodes in the failing test were different, and happen to collide, exposing the faulty code.
+Turns out in that case the hash codes in the failing test were different, and happen to collide, exposing the faulty code.

+It is also good to know that object hashes can also depend on external factors and therefor they are not stable across different runs.
+Algorithms that use hash codes should really be tested with objects that have stable hash codes.

 ## Graph APIs
 - The Graph APIs used here are not very good.